 Palak paneer is one of the most popular vegetarian dishes in North India.
 It is a delicious paneer dish with spinach based thick gravy.
 This dish is most preferred in Punjab region during winter when fresh spinach is available.
 Traditionally many north Indian spices are used to make this mouth-watering dish.
-But here this palak paneer is something different and you will definitely like this.
+But here this palak paneer (Palong paneer – Oops!!
+My Bengali pronunciation) is something different and you will definitely like this.

 People prefer palak paneer with roti, naan (Indian bread) or even rice (plain rice, jeera rice, peas rice, pulao etc) in lunch or dinner.
 Most of the restaurants who offer north Indian food will definitely offer palak paneer.

-Normally tomatoes are not used in palak paneer but here perfectly ripe tomatoes are used to make it special.
+Normally tomatoes are not used in palak paneer (palong paneer in Bengali) but here perfectly ripe tomatoes are used to make it special.
 If you want to get traditional flavor then you can avoid tomatoes to add in this dish.

 In north India, roadside dhabas are very popular for such dishes at a reasonable price.
 People always enjoy their lunch and dinner with roti and rice and some of those traditional north Indian dishes like palak paneer, shahi paneer, kadai paneer, dal makhani, paneer butter masala, kofta etc.

-As you know during winter spinach (or palak in Hindi) is the most favorite leafy vegetable in many parts of India.
+As you know during winter spinach (or Palak in Hindi and Palong in Bengali) is the most favorite leafy vegetable in many parts of India.
 In some region like Punjab, mustard leaves are also very favorite and this leafy vegetable is also used to make many dishes.
 In West Bengal, Bihar and Odisha, there are so many other leafy vegetables which are also very popular.
 So you can say almost every people actually like such leafy vegetables and particularly during winter as so many such fresh leafy vegetables are available.
 So people often make such dishes in winter at home too.

-Okay now coming to this particular palak paneer dish, additional tomatoes are added here and some other ingredients (onion, ginger, garlic, red chilli powder. cumin powder, coriander powder, garam masala and kasuri methi) are used to make it super delicious.
+Okay, now coming to this particular palak paneer dish (palong paneer in Bengali), additional tomatoes are added here and some other ingredients (onion, ginger, garlic, red chilli powder. cumin powder, coriander powder, garam masala and kasuri methi) are used to make it super delicious.
 Lemon juice is added to get little extra sour taste and fresh cream is added to give extra shine and bring little lighter color.
 Butter helps to bring more shine and mouthwatering flavor.

 Palak paneer recipe